Tap to search

 In Kampen, the goods were transferred from seafaring ships to river boats and sold on to Holland, the Rhineland and Westphalia, at a profit of course!
 Thanks to this arrangement, Hansa towns prospered.
 Merchants commissioned architects to build houses and warehouses; town councils commissioned town gates, town halls and canals.
 The towns grew to be very attractive and – sixth centuries on - can still delight a passing cyclotourist.

-Please book your bikes when you book the tour: [email protected]
+Please book your bike (52 EUR) or E-Bike (108 EUR) when you book the tour: [email protected]

 Slow Tours offers a number of other Cycling Tours in Europe

 Arrival in Giethoorn